heidi37/fetd-project-3/README.md

 # Newsletter SignUp Form

 This was a very early-stage project in the Team Treehouse [Front-End Web Development Tech Degree](https://teamtreehouse.com/techdegree/front-end-web-development) program.
+I completed the program in 2019.
+[View my Certificate](https://www.credential.net/1700e85d-d29e-493d-a28e-a8c1860459c8#acc.PS7ITKNb)

-The goal of the project was to create a responsive newsletter signup form with customized focus states.
+The project goal was to create a responsive newsletter signup form with customized focus states.
 It is not a functioning form.
 I only developed the front-end code.

-I completed the Front-End Web Development Tech Degree in 2019.
-[View my Certificate](https://www.credential.net/1700e85d-d29e-493d-a28e-a8c1860459c8#acc.PS7ITKNb)

 <img src="./images/fetd-3.gif" alt="scrolling gif of one-page portfolio" />